Tirow and Håfa adai!

 Plate coral (Family Fungiidae) on the reef at Family Beach, Guam

-• Colorful reef fish in the Piti bomb Holes Marine Preserve in Guam
+• Colorful reef fish in the Piti Bomb Holes Marine Preserve in Guam

 • A pipefish (family Syngnathidae) on the reef in Guam